ferlanferlani/nexpress-auth/README.md

 ![Nexpress API](https://github.com/ferlanferlani/nexpress-api/assets/87635305/eae6e6fa-8cc0-4cb7-a981-c399859565cc)

+# Excess
+You don't need to bother making API requests from the start, nexpress even provides authentication functionality using verification emails, and forgetting passwords.
+This will make your work easier and you can customize it according to your project needs.

 To get started using this project, follow the steps below, Get a copy of the project by running the following command:

 ```bash